 10. Describe A Time When You Failed In This Role And The Lesson You Learned?

 The interviewer wants to evaluate whether you can admit your mistakes.
 As you answer this question, own your mistakes to your actions and pick a few lessons you learned from the situation.

 “When I was new in this career, I always found myself duplicating data.
 I could receive a lot of data from different sources regarding the same patient.
-Some of the data was new while others were existing in the systems.
+Some of the data were new, while others existed in the systems.
 I would get a lot of problems retrieving data, especially through electronic searches.
-When I realized that this was a big issue, I sort help from my college who taught me how to use software that automatically eliminated any redundancy.
+When I realized this was a big issue, I sort help from my college, which taught me how to use software that automatically eliminated redundancy.
 This helped me to avoid duplication of data.
-Fro that time going forward, I always ensure that I have combined pertinent information from all avenues as well as removing any redundancy.”
+Fro that time going forward, I always ensure that I have combined pertinent information from all avenues and removed any redundancy.”

 11. Why Do You Feel You are The Most Suited for This Role?

 The employer asks this question to know more about your skills.
 In your response to this question, highlight your best skills, traits, education, experience, and relevant accomplishments.

 “I’m a highly organized and motivated professional with great attention to detail and the ability to multitask.
 I can work individually and as a team with minimal supervision.
 I have been working in this field for 3 years now.
 Being a high school graduate and tech-savvy, I can work in a fast-paced environment.
 I am familiar with the laws and regulations governing the issuing of medical files to the allotted agencies and patients.”

 [VIDEO] Top 20 Medical Records Clerk Interview Questions with Sample Answers: ► Subscribe for more useful videos

 The hiring team asks this question to know what you regard as success.
 This question allows you to brag about yourself and share what you’re truly proud of professionally.